 - Reductions in nitrogen dioxide are five times greater in London than elsewhere in the UK, partly due to measures such as the Ultra-Low Emission Zone.

-- All the places where we analysed air quality that was classed as sensitive, such as St Jude’s C of E school, Evelyn Grace Academy and Effra Nursery School, had air quality within legal air quality limits.
+- All the places where we analysed air quality that was classed as sensitive, such as outside schools and care homes, had air quality within legal air quality limits.

 We know that some car journeys are hard to avoid and that the LTN will not solve all traffic issues in the area.
 Therefore we’ve come up with changes to the LTN that we think will help it work well for everyone if it stays in place.